Haji Bektash Veli: Spread of the Bektashi order

+Bektash, although successful in attracting numerous followers, most likely did not establish the Bektashi order himsel, but by the 14th century the brotherhood had a formal existence.
+The order went through two drastic changes: the came in the early 15th century due to heavy Hurufi influence, and the second came in the early 16th century, due to the teachings of Balim Sultan, who became the order's second founder, introducing new practices like celibacy.

 Bektashism spread from Anatolia through the Ottoman Turks primarily into the Balkans, where its leaders (known as dedes or babas) helped convert many to Islam.
 The Bektashi Sufi order became the official order of the elite Janissary corps after their establishment.
 The Bektashi Order remained very popular among Albanians, and Bektashi tekkes can be found throughout Albania, Kosovo and the Republic of Macedonia to this day.
 During the Ottoman period Bektashi tekkes were set up in Egypt and Iraq, but the order did not take root in these countries.
 There is also a Bektashi tekke in Michigan, founded by Baba Rexheb, who was a Bektashi baba and a writer in Islamic mysticism and Bektashism.

 Nineteenth century and later

-When the Janissary corps were abolished in 1826 by Sultan Mahmud II the Bektashis suffered the same fate.
+When the Janissary corps were abolished in 1826 by Mahmud II the Bektashis suffered the same fate.
 The babas of the tekkes and their dervishes were banished to staunchly Sunni villages and towns, and their tekkes were closed or handed over to Sunni Sufi orders (mostly Naqshbandi; for example, the Goztepe Tekke in Istanbul was given to the Naqshbandis during this period).

 Although the Bektashi order regained many of its lost tekkes during the Tanzimat period, they, along with all other Sufi orders, were banned in Turkey in 1925 as a result of the country's secularization policies and all Bektashi tekkes were closed once more along with all others.

 The main Bektashi tekke is in the town of Hacıbektaş in Central Anatolia, known as Hajibektash complex.
 It is currently open as a museum and his resting place is still visited by both Sunni and Alevi Muslims.
 Large festivals are held there every August.
 Also the Göztepe and Shahkulu tekkes in Istanbul are now used as meeting places for Alevis.
 The biggest Bektashi tekke is said to be in Albania.
 There is also a Bektashi tekke in Taylor, Michigan, US, founded by Baba Rexheb, who was a famous Bektashi writer on Islamic mysticism and Bektashism.